malllabiisc/HyperGCN/README.md

 ### Dataset:

 - DBLP dataset used in the paper is included in the `data` directory.
-The provided code is only for link prediction task
+- Other datasets (Cora, Citeseer, Pubmed) used in the paper can be downloaded from [here](https://linqs.soe.ucsc.edu/data)

 ### Training model (Node classifiction):